erizocosmico/trevor/README.md

 ## Custom analyzer

 Maybe you want to ditch the default behavior of the trevor engine (iterate over all plugins to get the score returned of analysing the input and choosing the better match) and use your own analyzer function that decides which plugin should be used.
-You can do that passing an [Analyzer](http://godoc.org/github.com/mvader/trevor#Analyzer) to the server on the configuration.
+You can do that by passing an [Analyzer](http://godoc.org/github.com/mvader/trevor#Analyzer) to the server on the configuration.

 An `Analyzer` receives the input and returns the name of the plugin that will process that input and metadata just like the plugins `Analyze` method would.